ChrisjanWust/scraping-sandbox/README.md

 ### Requirements

+Python 3.6+

-Only requirement is `scrapy`.
+Only module required is `scrapy`.
 I'm specifically running v1.5.1 - anything newer should be fine.

 ### Run